cypherpunk-academy/2064/en/044_2064_Vault breach.md

 This is all very professionally done.
 Looks like intelligence work, maybe even directly TAO.
 But I've just got the Go program on the wrap that brings the Bitcoins from the shop into the vault.
-The log files say that he normally starts the program once a day, in the morning, and then he enters the password for the Bitcoin vault.
+The log files say that he usually starts the program once a day, in the morning, and then he enters the password for the Bitcoin vault.
-And then I let it automatically start a small program that doesn't write the newly earned coins into the safe, but takes them together with all the other Bitcoins from the safe and sends them into my little cave to my home, into my little Raspberry Pi, my faithful helper over the years.
+And then I let it automatically start a small program that doesn't write the newly earned coins into the safe but takes them together with all the other Bitcoins from the safe and sends them into my little cave to my home, into my little Raspberry Pi, my faithful helper over the years.
 You know him.
-:-)“
+:-) "

 Lasse: "You're crazy!
 You're gonna steal all of it?